 To sum it up: It's always the husband... or is it?

 Why I loved it: Okay so even if you're not into thrillers, there's a good chance you've already read this book and/or seen the Ben Affleck movie based on it.
 It's pretty much my ideal thriller.
 Absolutely disturbing female lead but still somehow likeable (am I alone in finding something to like about Amy Dunne?).
 Flynn even pulls off the alternating narrators so well that you don't mind the flip-flopping (there are no aww, this guy again? moments).
-Let's not forget the writing - it's pretty, it's clever, and it's accessible but also literary (there's debate on this, but as far as thrillers go, this is about as good as it gets for me).
-Plus, The cherry on top?
-An ending that makes you go WTF.
+Let's not forget the writing - it's pretty, it's clever, it's accessible but also upmarket.
+And the ending?
+Chef's kiss.
+This is about as good as it gets for me.